Kalcode/neural-net/DETAILS.md

 ## Training Process

-- The network is trained for 10,000 epochs.
+- The network is trained for 10,000 epochs in both XOR and AND examples.
-- In each epoch, it trains on all four XOR input-output pairs.
+- In each epoch, it trains on all four input-output pairs for the respective function.
 - The Mean Squared Error is calculated and logged every 1000 epochs to track progress.

 ## Testing

-After training, the network is tested on all four XOR input combinations to verify its learning.
+After training, the network is tested on all four input combinations for either XOR or AND to verify its learning.

 ## Conclusion

-This implementation demonstrates a basic yet functional neural network capable of learning the XOR function, showcasing key concepts like feedforward propagation, backpropagation, and gradient descent optimization.
+This implementation demonstrates a basic yet functional neural network capable of learning both the XOR and AND functions, showcasing key concepts like feedforward propagation, backpropagation, and gradient descent optimization.
+The flexibility of the `NeuralNetwork` class allows it to be used for different logical operations by adjusting the network architecture and training data.